-Earlier this year, a safety “reset” for all Queensland mines and quarries was undertaken that saw thousands of employees receive special safety training.
+In 2019, a safety “reset” for all Queensland mines and quarries was undertaken that saw thousands of employees receive special mining safety training.
 An independent review into coal mining deaths was also widened to include other types of mines and quarries as part of the Queensland Government reaction in the wake of the eight fatalities, but the results are yet to be released.

 What risks do miners face?

 A national approach is needed to ensure mining safety Australia is the highest priority in this industry and not always playing second fiddle to production.
 Production requires people to return and perform their roles the next day as well.
 The main inherent risks associated with working in the mining industry include: